node-opcua/node-opcua/packages/node-opcua-client/README.md

 # License

-Node-OPCUA is made available to you under the MIT open source license.
+Node-OPCUA is made available to you under the MIT open-source license.

 See [LICENSE](./LICENSE) for details.